chelule/99.coDataEngineerChallenge/event_querying/EVENT_QUERYING_README.md

 - Query are typically very demanding, involves millions of records and aggregating
 - Disk bandwidth is often the bottleneck
 - Column base storage is suitable for such workload
 - Star schema/fact table.
-Contain lots of columns for flexibility in analytical.
+Contain lots of columns for flexibility in analytic process.

 # What the system wants to achieve
 - Perform analysis by Data Analyst/Business Intelligence